 5th Grade PE: 2.
 Physical and Personal Wellness: 1.
-Understand and apply basic principles of training to improving physical fitness; 2.
-Demonstrate understanding of skill-related components of fitness and how they affect physical performance; 3.
-Connect the health-related fitness components to the body systems.
+Understand and apply basic principles of training to of skill-related components of fitness and how they affect fitness components to the body systems.

 4th Grade PE: 2.
 Physical and Personal Wellness 1.
 Explain how the health-related components of fitness affect performance when participating in physical activity; 3.
 Recognize the benefits derived from regular, moderate, and vigorous physical activity.